Caffeine citrate (Injection)

 - Use a new needle and syringe each time you inject the medicine.

-- Each bottle (vial) of this medicine is for one use only.
-Throw away any medicine that is left over in the vial after you have given the proper dose to your child.
+- Each vial is for 1 use only.
+Throw away any medicine that is left in the vial after you have given the proper dose to your child.

 - Do not use the medicine if it has changed color or has anything floating in it.
 Throw the vial away and get a fresh one.
-Call your doctor or pharmacist.
+Call your child's doctor or pharmacist for replacement instructions.

 Drugs and Foods to Avoid